hovel/imagestore/docs/settings.rst

 IMAGESTORE_LOAD_CSS ("True")
     Load CSS file 'static/imagestore.css' in imagestore templates.
 If you want to use custom theme - disable this settings.

+IMAGESTORE_UPLOAD_ALBUM_PROCESSOR ("imagestore.models.upload.process_zipfile")
+    Function for processing uploaded zip archives from admin interface.
+Function gets `AlbumUpload` model instance and should process file from `zip_file` field to upload images.
+For example, you can override this setting to provide function, which do nothing, and process file lately